Spend your long weekend in Bangkok

 Experience the unique Damnoen Saduak Floating Market

 For those who have an extra day to spare in Bangkok, join a half day tour to see Thailand’s popular Damnoen Saduak Floating Market!
 It’s an experience like no other, steering your own boat down the narrow winding canals, an arm’s reach from the boat next to you.

 You can find local delicacies such as fresh seafood, fresh fruit, traditional tidbits and more.
 Aside from food, you can also pick up unique souvenirs along the way.

 A professional guide will also share the history of the floating market.
 As you cruise along the busy river market, you can enjoy the view of the small houses on stilt along the shore.
 Make sure you have your cameras ready because there’s no better photo op than this!

 You’ll be surprised by how much you can squeeze in 72 hours in Bangkok!
 Now that we’ve got the itinerary sorted, here’s a short guide on how you can get around the city and where are the best places to stay.

 Where to stay in Bangkok:

 You can also find places to stay in many different parts of the city.
-Some of the more popular areas in Bangkok preferred by travelers include Khao San / Banglamphu, Bangkok Riverside, Sukhumvit, Silom, Siam, Pratunam, Chinatown, and nearby the 2 main airports.
+Some of the more popular areas in Bangkok preferred by travellers include Khao San / Banglamphu, Bangkok Riverside, Sukhumvit, Silom, Siam, Pratunam, Chinatown and nearby the 2 main airports.